-Sub no Interest Summary of submission ĺ Laneways are suitable for increased traffic.
-245 Resident - Rushall Crescent Laneways Laneways aren't suitable for vehicle traffic.
-Height/mandatory Requests a maximum height of 4 storeys.
-Opposes preferred heights.
-246 Resident - McKean Street Heights Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct The parapets and rooflines are significant to the heritage citation and should remain outlined against the sky from both sides of Queens Parade.
+Sub no Interest Summary of submission Laneways are suitable for increased traffic.
+245 Resident - Rushall Crescent Laneways • Laneways aren't suitable for vehicle traffic.
+Height/mandatory • Requests a maximum height of 4 storeys. • Opposes preferred heights.
+246 Resident - McKean Street Height Heights within the shopping strip must be in keeping with the existing heights and rooflines within the heritage precinct The parapets and rooflines are significant to the heritage citation and should remain outlined against the sky from both sides of Queens Parade.
 Laneways Heights and massing on laneways must be managed so as to preserve and enhance the amenity of these spaces - including in the laneways themselves.
 Laneways throughout the precinct are narrow and rarely suited to significant usage for vehicular access.
 Walking and active transport should remain the priority in laneways.
 Supports policy to enhance safety and amenity of laneways.
 Plan Melbourne Policy 5.1.2 - engaging residents of a community to assist in determining the built form outcomes of a neighbourhood activity centre.
 Overshadowing/overlooking New development will create overshadowing of footpaths (northern side).
-There will be overshadowing and overlooking of existing buildings.
-Capacity of infrastructure Increased density will place strain on existing facilities and amenities and street amenities, water, sewage, roads, public transport etc Parking/traffic There is not enough parking.
+There will be overshadowing of footpaths (northern side).
+Increased density will place strain on existing facilities and amenities and street amenities, water, sewage, roads, public transport etc Parking/traffic There is not enough parking.
+There is not enough parking.
 There is congestion on roads and transport services.
-Heritage/built form Larger buildings will diminish the grandness of Queens Parade.
+Heitager buildings will diminish the grandness of Queens Parade.
 New development will cause ugly unappealing, unattractive and harsh street scape.
 View lines Development will block city views.
-Built form Don't allow more development (similar to that on the lower north side of Queens Parade) to happen.
-247 Resident - McKean Street Heritage Acknowledges the importance of seeing heritage parapets set against the sky.
-Just because it is a thoroughfare does not mean it should be destroyed and high rise buildings be allowed to dominate the skyline.
-248 Resident - Delbridge Street Height Opposes six storey height limit along Queens Parade Six storey would dominate the street and dominate the two storey parapets.
+Built form 247 Resident - McKean Street Don't allow more development (similar to that on the lower north side of Queens Parade) to happen.
+Heritage Acknowledges the importance of seeing heritage parapets set against the sky.
+248 Resident - Delbridge Street Just because it is a thoroughfare does not mean it should be destroyed and high rise buildings be allowed to dominate the skyline.
+Height Opposes six storey height limit along Queens Parade Six storey would dominate the street and dominate the two storey parapets.
 Recent four storey developments have had an impact on the Street.
 A four storey maximum height would be suitable.
 Urban consolidation The area is already producing enough housing capacity with up to 1500 new apartments being added along the western border.
-249 Resident - Kneen Street Height Proposes a height limit of 4 storeys.
-Proposes that new development is not seen above roofs of shops.
-Laneways Laneways should not be used for traffic.
+249 Resident - Kneen Street Height • Proposes a height limit of 4 storeys. • Proposes that new development is not seen above roofs of shops.
+Laneways • Laneways should not be used for traffic.
 250 Resident - McKean Street Heritage Acknowledges the importance of preserving heritage streetscapes.
 Traffic